Bushfire

 How do we manage bushfire risk?

-- assessing relevant development applications against the Bushfire Hazard Overlay Code that is part of our City Plan
+• where relevant, assessing development applications against the Bushfire Hazard Overlay Code that is part of our City Plan

-We also participate in the Gold Coast Fire Management Group and the Regional Bushfire Committee, both run by QFES.
+We also participate in the South Coast Area Fire Management Group and the Regional Bushfire Committee, both run by QFD.

 While we have a vested interest in reducing bushfire risk across the whole of the city, our activities are restricted by law to City-owned or managed land.

-Most of the medium and high potential bushfire hazard areas within the city are on private property.
-To learn how to undertake a hazard reduction burn on your property, visit QFES Lighting Fires in Queensland.
+Most of the medium and to very high potential bushfire hazard areas within the city are on private property.
+To learn how to undertake a hazard reduction burn on your property, visit QFD – Lighting fires in Queensland.

 To report your concerns about overgrown land on private property, visit our Report a problem – Trees, plants & vegetation page.